 - Great for beginners

-Tilapia originated in the wild in Africa and in the Nile River Basin of Lower Egypt and is considered to be one of the oldest farmed fish on the planet.
+Tilapia originated in the wild in Africa and the Nile River Basin of Lower Egypt and is considered one of the oldest farmed fish on the planet.

-Tilapia are quite resistant to parasites and diseases making them an excellent choice for beginners.
+Tilapia are pretty resistant to parasites and diseases, making them an excellent choice for beginners.
 They thrive in water temperatures between 82-86 degrees F but are usually kept in lower temperatures to accommodate the plants.
-They're easy to breed and grow quite quickly – up to 2.5 lbs. in 7 months.
+They're easy to breed and grow quickly – up to 2.5 lbs. in 7 months.

-One thing to consider is that Tilapia can breed almost too efficiently – spawning every 4-6 weeks so a second tank might be helpful in containing the babies.
+One thing to consider is that Tilapia can breed almost too efficiently – spawning every 4-6 weeks, so a second tank might help contain the babies.

-Tilapia can be quite costly to maintain as farmers need an energy source to maintain a tropical temperature range in their tanks as they require warm water.
+Tilapia can be costly to maintain as farmers need an energy source to keep a tropical temperature range in their tanks as they require warm water.

 - Temp: 66 - 70° F / 18 - 21° C